 All staff at Sampford Peverell C of E Primary School support children with SEND.
-Special Educational Needs Co-ordinator (SENDCo) Kerensa Glover has a degree in Education, gained the National Award for SEN Coordination, and has over 20 years teaching experience of working with children with SEND with a wide variety of needs.
+Special Educational Needs Co-ordinator (SENDCo) Alice Tolen has a degree in Psychology and a Post Graduate Certificate in Education.
+She has over 12 years teaching experience of working with children with SEND with a wide variety of needs, in both mainstream and specialist provision settings.